back to the MAIN INDEX

 XIII.
 Trastevere (matching)

-Seven of the modern ones have a matching name and ordering, and five of them have a matching name but their sequence is different; only one (Campo Marzio) does not correspond.
+Among the present districts, seven have a matching name and ordering, and five of them have a matching name but their sequence is different; only one (Campo Marzio) has a different name.
 These names also show that the ones found in the long 26-entry list of the late Mirabilia edition hel in Austria, previously described, might have been based on a misinterpretation, i.e. by splitting the same twelve double names into twenty-four separate entries.

-In 1743, pope Benedict XIV reorganized the fourteen rioni; in the following year the districts were marked by placing a total of 220 marble plaques in the streets along which their new boundaries ran.
-Such boundaries have barely changed ever since, and most of the aforesaid plaques are still in their original location.
-They can be seen on many old buildings; some of them have been cleaned and restored, while others show heavy signs of ageing.
+In 1743, pope Benedict XIV reorganized the fourteen rioni; in the following year the districts were marked by means of 220 marble plaques, hung along the streets where their new boundaries ran.

 ADMINISTRATIVE DIVISION OF ROME UNDER THE FRENCH OCCUPATION